radix-io/hands-on/README.md

 ## Game of Life

-We have provided the Game of Life code discussed today if you want to experiment with I/O and do not already have a program handy.
+We have provided the a Game of Life program if you want to experiment with I/O and do not already have a program handy.

 ### Building Notes
-To build the "game of life" example on ALCF's IBM machines (Mira, Cetus, Vesta), configure with `--with-mpi=/soft/compilers/wrappers/gcc/` and `--with-pnetcdf=/soft/libraries/pnetcdf/current/cnk-gcc/current`

-    configure --with-mpi=/soft/compilers/wrappers/gcc/ \
-        --with-pnetcdf=/soft/libraries/pnetcdf/current/cnk-gcc/current

-For Theta, the paths are a little different.
-Configure might pick up the right MPI libraries automatically, but you can explicitly set MPICC and MPIF77 if it does not.
+For Theta, cnfigure might pick up the right
+MPI libraries automatically, but you can explicitly set MPICC and MPIF77 if it does not.
 Also, put configure into cross-compile mode with the `--host` flag so it does not try to run compute node code on the front end.